microsoft/api-guidelines/graph/patterns/namespace.md

 for a specific feature close together and limits the length of IDE prompts such as auto-complete in some programming languages.

-We recommend creating a new namespace when a new top-level API category is introduced.
+We recommend that a new namespace should be aligned with top-level API category.

 ## Issues and Considerations